 - 4.02 Chlorination Equipment The chlorination equipment shall be capable of meeting the DEP disinfection requirement and shall utilize sodium hypochlorite.
 Storage shall be provided for four weeks of 25% sodium hypochlorite and a day tank providing at least 3 days of anticipated storage.
 The chlorinator shall be manufactured by Liquid Metronics or approved equal.
 Duplication per Act 109 is required. - 4.03 Potable Water Wells meeting Specification 15401 and the Buckingham Township Well Ordinance.
-A minimum of 2 wells is required with the peak demand of the system able to be met with the largest well out of service. - 4.04 Well Level Monitoring System - - A. Submersible pressure transducers, as manufactured by KPSI, fully compatible with the operating and programmable motor control equipment specified. - B. A Bristol-Babcock Honeywell Model DR 4200 EV or approved equal liquid level recorder with a 12-inch round chart, a single pen 7-day electric chart drive, and aluminum case.
-A spare pen and 100 charts shall be provided.
+A minimum of 2 wells is required with the peak demand of the system able to be met with the largest well out of service.

+4.04 Well Level Monitoring System -

-- C. All piping, connectors and appurtenances necessary to operate the system shall be supplied and installed including the transducer line to and down the well. - D. Township reserves right to require pneumatic bubbler system, at its sole discretion, during approval process. - 4.05 Storage duplicate tanks per Specification Section 15375 and Sections 15380 and 15381 as applicable. - 4.06 Telemetry and SCADA Complete installation with capability to operate system remotely and to communicate to central monitoring station. - 4.07 Security Systems to provide level of security required by Township's security policy and/or that required by the EPA/DEP. - 4.08 Distribution piping Ductile Iron pipe in quantity and size to provide maximum flows at system extremities.
+- A. Submersible pressure transducers, as manufactured by KPSI or approved Endress-Hauser, fully compatible with the operating and programmable motor control equipment specified.
+A digital well level recorder is required for the well level. - B. All piping, connectors and appurtenances necessary to operate the system shall be supplied and installed including the transducer line to and down the well. - 4.05 Storage duplicate tanks per Specification Section 15375 and Sections 15380 and 15381 as applicable. - 4.06 Telemetry and SCADA Complete installation with capability to operate system remotely and to communicate to central monitoring station. - 4.07 Security Systems to provide level of security required by Township's security policy and/or that required by the EPA/DEP. - 4.08 Distribution piping Ductile Iron pipe in quantity and size to provide maximum flows at system extremities.
 Valving on all legs of system T's and crosses.
-Sections 15005 through 15140 specifically apply.
+Division 15, Sections 15000 thru 154000 specifically apply.
 Hydrants and blow-offs as determined by Engineer.
 Booster pumps as required.